 - Predictive analytics: What is likely to happen in the future?

 - Prescriptive analytics: What is the best course of action to take?

 Ready for a hands-on introduction to the field?
 Give this free, five-day data analytics short course a go!
-And, if you’d like to learn more about data analytics and what it takes to start a career in the field, check out the following:
+And, if you’d like to learn more, check out some of these excellent free courses for beginners.
+Then, to see what it takes to start a career in the field, check out the following: